 4. So Is the Rum

-“Every Mai Tai since Trader Vic’s original, which featured 17-year-old Wray & Nephew, has been an attempt to recreate a rum that hasn’t been produced for decades,” says Ray Sakover of the The Polynesian in NYC.
+“Every Mai Tai since Trader Vic’s original, which featured 17-year-old Wray & Nephew, has been an attempt to recreate a rum that hasn’t been produced for decades,” says New York City bartender Ray Sakover.
 “This rum was the driving force behind the classic Mai Tai. ...
-In order to replicate the original flavor of the Wray & Nephew 17, Vic used a pot still Jamaican rum and a Martinique rhum. ...
+In order to replicate the original flavor of the Wray & Nephew 17, Vic used a pot-still Jamaican rum and a Martinique rhum. ...
 Most bartenders since have used this or similar blends to stay true to what we believe the original might have tasted like.”

 5. More Is More with Garnishes

-“My advice on garnish is go crazy—a little cocktail umbrella, pineapple slice, tropical flower,” says Shawn Chen of RedFarm and Decoy.
+While a Martini looks best with a single olive or lemon twist, and a Negroni only needs an orange peel, with the Mai Tai, bigger is better.
+“My advice on garnish is go crazy—a little cocktail umbrella, pineapple slice, tropical flower,” says Shawn Chen of RedFarm and Decoy in New York City.
 “I like to embrace the Tiki culture.
 When it comes to garnishes, it should make you feel like you’re being transported to a tropical paradise.”

 6. It’s Meant to Make You Happy